 You know, the rectangle ones with springs around the edges that inch their way from one end of the yard to the other with every bounce.

-Though they provided hours of fun, there is now an increasing demand for a safer, more stable trampoline design that doesn't rely on springs, such as our brand new Thunder.
+Though they provided hours of fun, there is now an increasing demand for a safer, more stable trampoline design.

 Most springless trampolines on the market provide the rebounding effect in one of two ways:

 Our new Thunder and Thunder Pro are different - they true heavy duty trampolines.

 It's the first soft-edged trampoline in the world to use Leaf Springs instead of coil springs to power your bounce.